jybsuper/jybsuper.github.io/_posts/2025-06-29-multiturn_forward_pass.md

 ## Optimized Solution 1: KV Cache Acceleration

-Since the base solution mirrors the inference pattern, we can apply the same optimization technique used during inference: KV caching.
-This approach maintains correctness while significantly reducing computational redundancy.
+The base solution mirrors inference behavior, so we can apply the same optimization used during inference: KV caching.
+This maintains correctness while dramatically reducing computational redundancy.

-HuggingFace models include built-in KV cache support via the `transformers` library[^2], allowing us to cache key-value projections of past messages for future turns:

 ### The KV Cache Strategy

+HuggingFace models provide built-in KV cache support[^2], allowing us to cache key-value projections and reuse them across turns:

-1. **Process assistant message**: Run forward pass for the i-th assistant message (with reasoning)
+1. **Process with reasoning**: Run forward pass for assistant message with reasoning content
-2. **Extract KV cache**: Save the key-value projections from the forward pass output
+2. **Cache KV states**: Save the key-value projections from all attention layers
-3. **Crop to prompt**: Remove KV entries for the assistant's response, keeping only the prompt portion
+3. **Crop cache**: Remove KV entries for the assistant's response, keeping only the prompt
-4. **Rebuild without reasoning**: Process the same assistant message without reasoning content to update the KV cache
+4. **Rebuild without reasoning**: Process the assistant message again without reasoning to update cache
-5. **Continue to next turn**: Use the updated KV cache for processing subsequent turns
+5. **Continue**: Use updated cache for subsequent turns

-This approach eliminates redundant attention computations on shared chat history:
+This optimization reduces computational complexity from O(n²) to O(n) for n turns, as shown below:

 ![KV Cache Optimization](/assets/img/posts/multiturn-forward-pass/KV-cache.png)